List of Emmerdale characters introduced in 2018: Manpreet Sharma

 Manpreet's previously unmentioned sister Meena Jutla (Paige Sandhu) arrives in the village, and it is explained that before their arrivals in the village, Meena slept with Manpreet's first husband Dennis, which caused the marriage to break down.
 When father and son Charles (Kevin Mathurin) and Ethan Anderson (Emile John) arrive in the village, it is revealed Manpreet had a two-year relationship with Charles under a fake name while she was estranged from her first husband.
-Manpreet fled her and Charles' wedding, she would be committing bigamy if she went ahead with the ceremony, and allowed the Andersons to believe she was dead.
+Manpreet fled her and Charles' wedding, as she would have been committing bigamy if she had gone ahead with the ceremony, and allowed the Andersons to believe she was dead.

 Actress Sarker stated that her character "has lots of layers", and responded to fan theories of Manpreet being a future villain by stating that she has "a little bit of a dark side".
 She added that Manpreet "has a screw loose", as well as "shifty eyes".
 Following the introduction of Manpreet's sister Meena, Sarker joked that "Meena's return is about as welcome as a fart in a spacesuit" for Manpreet.
 She commented on the pair having "unresolved conflict" due to Manpreet feeling that she has been "wronged" by her sister.
 On working with actress Sandhu, she stated that the pair got on from the first screen test, and that her arrival has helped to expand their "lovely little family unit".
 After the "bombshell" about her connection to the Anderson family, Sarker hoped that "the viewers will empathise with her", and stated that there is an explanation for her behaviour without excusing it.
 She joked that her character did not go on Ashley Madison, but that it happened due to her feelings.